potherca-blog/takeaway-homework-assignment/README.md

   this makes the most sense from a business perspective.
 - Instead of also implementing a server-side application, I have choosen to generate the JSON responses such an application would return.
+- I have chosen to use a jQuery search plugin I had lying around from an earlier project rather than write something new or go looking for the most appropriate plugin.